openframeworks/ofBook/chapters/animation/chapter.md

 #### Circular movement

-Since sin and cos are derived from the circle, if we want to move things in a circular way, we can figure this out via sin and cos.
+Since sine and cosine are derived from the circle, we can use them to move things in a circular way.
 We have four variables we need to know:

 - the origin of the circle (xOrig, yOrig)
 - the radius of the circle (radius)